rokeller/Lucene.Net.ObjectMapping/docs/README.md

 Please note that it is not necessary to filter for the document type in your query.
 The `Update` method does it automatically.

-Search for Documents mapped from a specifc class using the extensions to the Searcher, e.g. like this:
+Search for Documents mapped from a specific class using the extensions to the `IndexSearcher`, e.g. like this:

 ```csharp
 mySearcher.Search<MyClass>(myQuery, numResultsToReturn, mySort);
 ```

-There are other extensions to the Searcher to, also non-generic ones just in case.
+There are other extensions to the `IndexSearcher` to, also non-generic ones in case those are needed.